 We made lunch and brought in dinner a few times, and we had a living room and large patio for reading and talking while our daughter slept.
 Every time we went to the beach local kids came over to play with her, which was probably the best part of the trip as far as she was concerned.

-Cancun and the Mayan Riviera have largely avoided the drug and gang violence that has put other parts of Mexico off limits to tourists for now.
+Cancun and the Mayan Riviera have largely avoided the drug and gang violence that have deterred tourists in other parts of Mexico.
+The State Department rates the Yucatan area a Level 1 in a scale of 1 to 4 (exercise normal caution).

 Getting Around: